CodeforAustralia/njc-blog/docs/18f-method-cards.md

 ## Discover phase
 ### Cognitive walk through
-An evaluation method in which evaluators or potential users who are unfamilliar with a design work through a set of representative tasks and ask questions about the tasks as they go.
+An evaluation method in which evaluators or potential users who are un-familliar with a design work through a set of representative tasks and ask questions about the tasks as they go.

 To understand whether a design solution is easy for a new or infrequent user to learn, and why it is or isnt easy.